 GCSE Drama is not compulsory but previous experience (in or outside school) is an advantage.
-Our most successful students are those who have achieved a B or above in English and/or English Literature as there is a large degree of analysis in the written exam.
+If studied, a B grade in GCSE Drama is required.
+Our most successful students are those who have achieved a C^ or above in English or English Literature as there is a large degree of analysis in the written exam.

-Content Assessment Weighting

-UNIT 1: Non-exam 24%

-Learners use the techniques of a theatre practitioner/company

-Theatre Workshop to reinterpret a text for performance

-Learners must also produce a Creative Log and a 1500 word

-Evaluation

-Internally assessed, externally moderated by WJEC

-UNIT 2: 1 hour and a half external examination 16%

-Text in Theatre One set text - A View from the Bridge by Arthur Miller

-Learners must analyse and evaluate live theatre in relation to their set text and answer questions as an actor, designer or a director.

-UNIT 3: Non ayam assassment 36%

-UNII 3: Non exam assessment Externally assessed by a visiting examiner 30%

-Text in Action Externally assessed by a visiting examiner

-Text III Action Learners use the techniques of a theatre practitioner/company

-and a different style to make two pieces:

-A devised piece

-A text piece

-A process and evaluation report

-2 and a half hour written examination

-UNIT 4: 24%

-2 set texts:

-Text in Performance Sweeney Todd

-The Radicalisation of Bradley Manning

-Learners must also analyse and evaluate live theatre in relation

-to their set texts.
+Content Assessment Weighting UNIT 1: Theatre Workshop Non-exam Learners use the techniques of a theatre practitioner/company to reinterpret a text for performance 24% Learners must also produce a Creative Log and a 1500 word Evaluation Internally assessed, externally moderated by WJEC UNIT 2: 1 hour and a half external examination 16% Text in Theatre One set text - A View from the Bridge by Arthur Miller Learners must analyse and evaluate live theatre in relation to their set text and answer questions as an actor, designer or a director.
+UNIT 3: Non exam assessment Externally assessed by a visiting examiner 36% Text in Action Learners use the techniques of a theatre practitioner/company and a different style to make two pieces: A devised piece A text piece A process and evaluation report UNIT 4: 2 and a half hour written examination 2 set texts: 24% Text in Performance Sweeney Todd The Radicalisation of Bradley Manning Learners must also analyse and evaluate live theatre in relation to their set texts.